SanoUsen/clnkr-3d-print-case/README.md

 # clnkr-3d-print-case
-HI, this is my first Upload on github i hope you enjoy my new designed Case for the Clunker To assemble the case you need:
+HI, this is my first Upload on github i hope you enjoy my new designed Case for the Clunker "Typing Angle is 6 degree" To assemble the case you need:

 - 2 pieces hexagon socket screw M3x8 or 10mm (see picture)